fChristenson/the-question-in-question/src/chapters/productivity_and_time_management/page_000.md

 ## How to Build a Knowledge Base for Your Development Organization?
 ## What Are the Benefits of Encouraging Developers to Contribute to Documentation?
 ## How to Encourage Developers to Take Ownership of Documentation?
+## What Are the Benefits of Encouraging Developers to Write Design Docs?
+## How to Promote Developer Productivity Without Micromanagement?
+## What Are the Key Metrics for Measuring Developer Satisfaction?
+## How to Optimize Developer Workflows for Maximum Efficiency?
+## How to Ensure That Technical Documentation Stays Up-to-Date?
+## How to Manage Developer Workload Without Sacrificing Productivity?
+## How to Recognize When Development Tools Are Hindering Productivity?